bilgineroral/rna-x/scripts/datasets/rna-protein/rnact/yeast/README.md

     This script creates a file named `yeast_protein_sequences.fasta` to filter downloaded protein sequences to include only those who have entries in `catrapid_yeast_normalised.txt`.

 4. **prepare-yeast-dataset.py**
-    This script replaces UniProt accession IDs and Ensembl Transcript IDs by their corresponding protein/RNA sequences, and creates the final dataset file `yeast-rnact.txt`.
+    This script creates the final dataset file `yeast-rnact.txt`.
 This file consists of binding RNA and protein IDs.
-It also creates `protein_sequences.txt` and `rna_sequences.txt` files, which consists of RNA/Protein ID - sequence mappings.
+It also creates `yeast_protein_sequences.txt` and `yeast_rna_sequences.txt` files, which consists of RNA/Protein ID - sequence mappings.